-We’ve done several overnight paddling trips as a family over the last few years and are slowly learning how to make them both safe and fun!
-Ensuring group safety was the first priority but we know that a trip has to be enjoyable for the kids too if it’s worth repeating.
+We’ve completed several overnight paddling trips as a family over the last few years and are learning how to make them both safe and fun!
+Ensuring group safety is the priority, but the trip has to be enjoyable for the kids, too, if it’s worth repeating.
 For those interested in planning a kid-friendly river trip, here are a few tips to keep in mind that we’ve learned along the way.

-I confess that I’m also a bit lazy when it comes to paddling and I appreciate having a current to help out (even if it is a gentle float trip with river that barely moves).
-I’m also terrified of head winds being that I choose to do these trips on a stand up paddleboard, and lakes often have strong winds.
-Meanwhile, rivers are easier to navigate in windy conditions and the current helps a lot when it comes to keeping your boat moving down stream.
+I confess that I’m also a bit lazy when it comes to paddling.
+So, I appreciate having a current to help out, even if it is a gentle float trip with a river that barely moves.
+I’m also terrified of headwinds, being that I choose to complete these trips on a stand-up paddleboard, and lakes often have strong winds.
+Meanwhile, rivers are easier to navigate in windy conditions, and the current helps a lot when it comes to keeping your boat moving downstream.

-- What is the ability of the most novice family on the trip?
+- What is the ability of the most novice family member on the trip?

 - How old is the youngest child?
 Age can help determine the difficulty of the river.
-For example, Class II rapids might not be appropriate with a wiggly toddler for example.)
+For example, Class II rapids might not be appropriate with a wiggly toddler.

 - How many days do you have for your trip?
-The timeframe can help determine the length of your journey and stretch of river that’s doable in that time frame (and remember, no child wants to sit in a boat for 5 hours at a time while you try to conquer 20 miles in a day on a slow moving river)
+The timeframe can help determine the length of your journey and stretch of river.
+Remember, no child wants to sit in a boat for 5 hours at a time while you try to conquer 20 miles on a slow-moving river.

-- How well do the children swim? (trust me, that’s important if they are taking a plunge – even in warm water)
+- How well do the children in your party swim?
+Trust me, that’s important if they are taking a plunge – even in warm water.

 - Do you need a permit to paddle your chosen river?